CS2401-Fall2021/lab5-searching/README.md

 ### Even Length Example:
-If we have the input boolean[] be [true,true,true, true, false, false] For linear, we will check the values in index 0,1,2,3 and 4.
+If we have the input boolean[] be [true,true,true, true, false, false]

+For linear, we will check the values in index 0,1,2,3 and 4.
+4 is the first time it is false, so we return 5.

 For binary we will return the number of times we check the value at the MIDPOINT only.